-How To Clear Cache On Galaxy J7
+How To Clear Cache On Your Samsung Galaxy J7

-When smartphones like your Samsung Galaxy J7 start developing issues, most of the time the problem is not actually with the phone itself, it’s with some of the software.
-This can be either the Android operating system on the phone, or more commonly, an issue with apps that have been installed on the phone.
+The Samsung Galaxy J7 happens to be one of those phones, whether you have the older model or the newer 2018 version.
+With a fast processor, a sharp AMOLED display perfect for watching movies or reading on the go, and all day battery life it’s easy to see why the Galaxy J7 is such a popular budget device with our readers.
+Unfortunately, all smartphones develop issues overtime, and that includes your new Galaxy J7.
+Most of the time, the problem is not actually with the phone itself, but with some of the software.
+This can be either the operating system on the phone, or more commonly, an issue with apps that have been installed on your device.
 A simple and effective way of dealing with software conflicts like this is to reset the phone’s cache.
-In this article, I will show you how to clear the cache on your Galaxy J7 smartphone.

-First, it’s important to to know what cache is and why should clear it on your Galaxy smartphone.
+Let’s take a look at what cache is and how to clear it.

 Cache is a type of memory in your phone where the operating system and apps store information they use to do their jobs.
 The Samsung Galaxy J7 has two different types of cache.
 The first is the app cache and the other is system cache.
 All the apps on the Galaxy J7 have their own cache.
 This cache allows for the temporary data to be stored for better help when switching between apps.
 The system cache on the Galaxy J7 does the same thing, but for the Android software instead of each individual app.
 When there are issues with apps crashing or freezing, it’s often caused by conflicting information within the cache files, and so clearing them out can give you a fresh start and make everything work again.

 For problems that are just happening on one specific app, it’s best to first try to clear the app cache.
 You can clear the app cache by following these instructions:

-- Turn on your Galaxy J7
+- Turn on your Samsung Galaxy J7

-- Select Clear Cache
+- Select Clear on the Cache option